takuya0206/slackMessageLogger/README.md

 ### Run
 #### Set a time-based trigger
-Set a time-based trigger for the function named as `logSlackMessages`, which should be run everyday. **This software is designed to log messages within 24 hours before**.
+Set a time-based trigger for the function named as `logSlackMessages`, which should be run everyday. **This software is designed to log messages within a day**.

 #### Manual way (optional)
 If you want previous logs, change the following code in `src/app/slack.service.ts` and specify how long before you want.
 Then, manually run `logSlackMessages`.
 ```
 const yesterday = dayjs.dayjs().subtract(1, 'day').unix();
 ```

+## FAQ
+### The script has unexpectedly stopped...
+GAS has limitations for Script runtime depending on your Google workspace plan.
+In order to avoid the limitations, system for persistent property is prepared.
+Once you run this script, messages are recorded.
+Thus, runtime will be shortened after the first time.

+If you cannot run at the first time, try to run manually.
+Runtime often shorten more than running by trigger.
+If it still doesn't work, change the duration to search messages by changing `searchOldestDate` at `index.ts`.

 ## License
 This software is developed with [gas-clasp-starter](https://github.com/howdy39/gas-clasp-starter) ([Copyright (c) 2018 Tatsuya Nakano](https://github.com/howdy39/gas-clasp-starter/blob/master/LICENSE.txt)) and  released under MIT license.